• Skip to primary navigation

 How to Serve Blueberry Crumb Bars

 These bars can be served warm or chilled.
-If you want them to be cut into nice slices, then I suggest refrigerating them overnight.
-This allows the filling to fully set, making the bars much easier to cut.
+They cut better after chilling in the fridge overnight.
+This allows the filling to fully set, making the bars cut more evenly.

 Enjoy them as-is or top with vanilla ice cream or coconut whipped cream.